Life with MS. You never wake up alone.

 “Cerebral speech problem.
 Dysarthria.”

-“Hey, go easy on me here!”
-I say, adding “Yes, I sometimes slur my words, but I don’t drink alcohol.
-At all.”
+“Hey, go easy on me here!
+Too much information!”
+I think, adding “Yes, I sometimes slur my words, but I don’t drink alcohol!”

 Wobbly.
 Wob-be-ly–oooooh!
 Three steps and I tumble left or right.
 Not OK.

-“You’re so optimistic, you have an attitude that will help you in the future.”
+“You’re so optimistic, you have the attitude that will help you in the future.”

-“Why thank you, and you are very intelligent.
+“Why thank you, you are very intelligent.
 Want to be my future neurologist?”

 Day over.
-Mightily tired, but feeling good inside.
-Helping students take a peek in what neurology is, feels as if I’m at least a tiny part of the very big question they will have to ask themselves further down the line.
-Will they pursue a specialisation in neurology, or not?
+Mightily tired, but feeling good inside my heart.
+Helping students take a peek in what is supposed to be my brain, feels as if I’m at least a tiny part of the very big question they will have to ask themselves further down the line.
+Neurology?
+Or not neurology?

-MS itself?
-You can call out new symptoms, or upgrade those that went away and came back with a vengeance.
-You’re not getting me, MS, because the future of neurology in Ireland is looking better and better as time goes on.
+And you know what?
+You can call out new symptoms, or upgrade those that went away are came back with a bang.
+You’re not getting me, you hear me, you disgusting, little, freaky thing that calls itself MS?

 ©Willeke Van Eeckhoutte and Ireland, Multiple Sclerosis & Me, 2011-2014.
 Unauthorised use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Willeke Van Eeckhoutte and Ireland, Multiple Sclerosis & Me with appropriate and specific direction to the original content.